C-Norton/C-Norton/readme.md

 <ul>

   <li><b>ArchivesSpace Bulk Edit UI</b> - As a side project for work, I've been creating a user interface for performing resource-level/ collection level updates to records in ArchivesSpace conditionally, functionality that is not provided out of the box.
 This is made possible through the ArchivesSpace Rest API.
-To make this accessible to our Librarians, I am building it with a GUI using TKinter. <a href="https://github.com/C-Norton/BulkEditUI"> You can view the WIP code for the GUI portion here.</a></li>
+To make this accessible to our Librarians, I am building it with a GUI using TKinter. <a href="https://github.com/C-Norton/BulkEditUI"> You can view the WIP code for project in this repository.</a></li>
 </ul>

 # Projects on hold and abandoned